rmbolger/Posh-ACME/docs/Plugins/AutoDNS.md

 `AutoDNSUser`, `AutoDNSContext`, and `AutoDNSGateway` are specified using regular string values. `AutoDNSPassword` is a SecureString value.

-*NOTE: The `AutoDNSPasswordInsecure` parameter is still supported but should be considered deprecated and may be removed in a future major release.*
+*NOTE: The `AutoDNSPasswordInsecure` parameter is deprecated and will be removed in the next major module version.
+Please migrate to the Secure parameter set.*

 ```powershell
 $pass = Read-Host -Prompt "Password" -AsSecureString